betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_common.md

 Certain content types on [bssw.io](https://bssw.io) do not require formal reference styling (e.g. formal *citations*) either because the format is highly constrained (e.g. Events, Curated Content) or because the document is short and uses only a small number of inlined hyperlinks.
 There are, however, circumstances where formal reference styling (e.g. formal *citations*) is warranted.
 These include...

-* Larger documents with *many* references that can benefit from formal reference styling to improve [readability and reading comprehension](https://www.psychologytoday.com/us/blog/your-childs-brain-and-behavior/201701/the-effects-digital-technology-reading?amp).
+* Larger documents with *many* inlined hyperlinks that can benefit from formal reference styling to improve [readability and reading comprehension](https://www.psychologytoday.com/us/blog/your-childs-brain-and-behavior/201701/the-effects-digital-technology-reading?amp).

 * Documents that reference multiple off-line materials (e.g. books) for which there is no, suitable on-line (e.g. hyperlink-able) proxy.